hmsch/natural-synthetic-anomalies/README.md

-# Self-Supervised Out-of-Distribution Detection and Localization with Natural Synthetic Anomalies (NSA)
+# Natural Synthetic Anomalies for Self-Supervised Anomaly Detection and Localization

-**Abstract:** We introduce a new self-supervised task, NSA, for training an end-to-end model for anomaly detection and localization using only normal data.
-NSA uses Poisson image editing to seamlessly blend scaled patches of various sizes from separate images.
+**Abstract:** We introduce a simple and intuitive self-supervision task, Natural Synthetic Anomalies (NSA), for training an end-to-end model for anomaly detection and localization using only normal training data.
+NSA integrates Poisson image editing to seamlessly blend scaled patches of various sizes from separate images.
 This creates a wide range of synthetic anomalies which are more similar to natural sub-image irregularities than previous data-augmentation strategies for self-supervised anomaly detection.
 We evaluate the proposed method using natural and medical images.
 Our experiments with the MVTec AD dataset show that a model trained to localize NSA anomalies generalizes well to detecting real-world a priori unknown types of manufacturing defects.
-Our method achieves an overall detection AUROC of 97.2 outperforming all previous methods that learn from scratch without pre-training datasets.
+Our method achieves an overall detection AUROC of 97.2 outperforming all previous methods that learn without the use of additional datasets.

 Please see our arXiv preprint for more details: https://arxiv.org/abs/2109.15222.